Editing Pages

 Row layout tools

-• Use row background frame controls when a background image needs a different focal point on mobile.
+- Use row background frame controls when a background image needs a custom width, height, X/Y position, or behind-frame color on desktop or mobile.

 Animation controls